Subscribe via email

 St Gennadius, archbishop of Novgorod (1505)

-There came to him some Sadducees, those who say that there is no resurrection, and they asked him a question, saying, “Teacher, Moses wrote for us that if a man’s brother dies, having a wife but no children, the man must take the wife and raise up children for his brother.
-Now there were seven brothers; the first took a wife, and died without children; and the second and the third took her, and likewise all seven left no children and died.
-Afterward the woman also died.
-In the resurrection, therefore, whose wife will the woman be?
-For the seven had her as wife.”
-And Jesus said to them, “The sons of this age marry and are given in marriage; but those who are accounted worthy to attain to that age and to the resurrection from the dead neither marry nor are given in marriage, for they cannot die any more, because they are equal to angels and are sons of God, being sons of the resurrection.
-But that the dead are raised, even Moses showed, in the passage about the bush, where he calls the Lord the God of Abraham and the God of Isaac and the God of Jacob.
-Now he is not God of the dead, but of the living; for all live to him.”
-And some of the scribes answered, “Teacher, you have spoken well.”
-For they no longer dared to ask him any question.
-But he said to them, “How can they say that the Christ is David’s son?
-For David himself says in the Book of Psalms, ‘The Lord said to my Lord, Sit at my right hand, till I make thy enemies a stool for thy feet.’
-David thus calls him Lord; so how is he his son?”
+At that time, some of the Sadducees, who deny that there is a resurrection, came to Jesus and asked Him, saying: “Teacher, Moses wrote to us that if a man’s brother dies, having a wife, and he dies without children, his brother should take his wife and raise up offspring for his brother.
+Now there were seven brothers.
+And the first took a wife, and died without children.
+And the second took her as wife, and he died childless.
+Then the third took her, and in like manner the seven also; and they left no children, and died.
+Last of all the woman died also.
+Therefore, in the resurrection, whose wife does she become?
+For all seven had her as wife.
+Jesus answered and said to them, “The sons of this age marry and are given in marriage.
+But those who are counted worthy to attain that age, and the resurrection from the dead, neither marry nor are given in marriage; nor can they die anymore, for they are equal to the angels and are sons of God, being sons of the resurrection.
+But even Moses showed in the burning bush passage that the dead are raised, when he called the Lord ‘the God of Abraham, the God of Isaac, and the God of Jacob.’
+For He is not the God of the dead but of the living, for all live to Him.
+Then some of the scribes answered and said, “Teacher, You have spoken well.”
+But after that they dared not question Him anymore.
+And He said to them, “How can they say that the Christ is the Son of David?
+Now David himself said in the Book of Psalms: ‘The LORD said to my Lord, Sit at My right hand, Till I make Your enemies Your footstool.” ‘ Therefore David calls Him ‘Lord’; how is He then his Son?

-Fear not, little flock, for it is your Father’s good pleasure to give you the kingdom.
-Sell your possessions, and give alms; provide yourselves with purses that do not grow old, with a treasure in the heavens that does not fail, where no thief approaches and no moth destroys.
-For where your treasure is, there will your heart be also.
-Let your loins be girded and your lamps burning, and be like men who are waiting for their master to come home from the marriage feast, so that they may open to him at once when he comes and knocks.
-Blessed are those servants whom the master finds awake when he comes; truly, I say to you, he will gird himself and have them sit at table, and he will come and serve them.
-If he comes in the second watch, or in the third, and finds them so, blessed are those servants!
-But know this, that if the householder had known at what hour the thief was coming, he would not have left his house to be broken into.
-You also must be ready; for the Son of man is coming at an unexpected hour.”
+The Lord said: Do not fear, little flock, for it is your Father’s good pleasure to give you the kingdom.
+Sell what you have and give alms; provide yourselves money bags which do not grow old, a treasure in the heavens that does not fail, where no thief approaches nor moth destroys.
+For where your treasure is, there your heart will be also.
+Let your waist be girded and your lamps burning; and you yourselves be like men who wait for their master, when he will return from the wedding, that when he comes and knocks they may open to him immediately.
+Blessed are those servants whom the master, when he comes, will find watching.
+Assuredly, I say to you that he will gird himself and have them sit down to eat, and will come and serve them.
+And if he should come in the second watch, or come in the third watch, and find them so, blessed are those servants.
+But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.
+Therefore you also be ready, for the Son of Man is coming at an hour you do not expect.